lance-elson/Drexel-Projects/README.md

 Liability Notice :
 All materials contained are used for demonstrative purposes only.
 If the materials within are used or reproduced in any form, I am not liable.

+For Python and C# code samples, please contact me directly